This post was written by: Yuzuka Akasaka, based on Seerfest 2022.

 Advertising used to focus more on pushing consumers to try to attain the unattainable: the perfect outfit, the perfect car, and more, in an effort to live the perfect life.

-💡 However, over the past few years, consumers have been overwhelmingly seeking authenticity from brands.
+But in the past few years, consumers are overwhelmingly seeking authenticity from brands.
 They want to trust brands to make bold promises, and follow through on them.

 Most of Gen Z (93%) agree that they would be motivated and loyal customers and employees to environmentally and socially responsible companies.
 They understand that their purchasing power is one way they can make an impact for social change.